vargas88hugo/email-service/README.md

 <a name="Instalation"></a>
 ## Instalation
 There are two ways of installation.
-In Production on port 80 or Development on port 3000.
-In the root directory of repository:
+In Production on port 80 or Development on port 3000 in the root directory of repository.
+You need to first configure the environment variables that the docker-compose will need.
 ### Production
 ```
 $ docker-compose build